stgl/scarplet/README.md

 landforms in digital elevation data.

 It was designed with two main goals:

-    - Allow contributors to easily extend the method to other landforms by defining their own template functions
+* Allow contributors to easily extend the method to other landforms by defining their own template functions
-    - Make it straightforward to deploy matching tasks in parallel using [dask]() or other tools
+* Make it straightforward to deploy matching tasks in parallel using multiprocessing, [dask](https://dask.readthedocs.io), or other tools

 <p align='center'><img src=https://github.com/rmsare/scarplet/raw/master/data/northcoast.png width="640px"></p>